 - Documentation of disability

 - $10.00 Testing Fee

 Blackhawk Technical College is committed to establishing equal access to students with disabilities through assistive technology.
-Assistive devices are available through the Student Resource Learning Center.
+Assistive devices are available through Disability Resource Services.
 Students may use this equipment in the classroom or in the lab.

 Assistive devices available include